-An Inter-library Loan Service is available to all members of Oxford University, as well as to non-University members.
+An Inter-library Request Service is available to all members of Oxford University, as well as to non-University members.
 This service seeks to provide access to material not held at the University.
 The Bodleian Libraries also supply their own material to other libraries and institutions.

-Bodleian Libraries Reader's Card holders are charged at the Non-commercial, Non-Members of OU rate.
-However, it may be cheaper to use the services of your own university or public library.
+Holders of Oxford University cards and NHS users are charged at a subsidised rate (Non-commercial members of OU).
+Bodleian Libraries Reader's Card holders are charged a non-subsidized rate and it may be cheaper to use the services of your own university or public library.

 If you are making the request for commercial purposes the Commercial charges apply regardless of which card you hold.

 Please note that the British Library increases its prices annually on 1 August and the Bodleian Libraries may increase our charges accordingly.

 No. We have a very high rate of satisfying requests but very occasionally the request will fail as we are unable to find a library willing to lend/provide a copy.
 In these circumstances you will be referred to any identified libraries or purchasing options from the publisher or alternative supplier.